k31001/hello-world/README.md

    - Graph Type: **Pie Chart**.

 ### Script:
-"The semiconductor industry is on an exciting growth trajectory.
-In 2022, it was valued at $573.44 billion, and by 2030, it is projected to reach $1 trillion, with a CAGR of 6.7%.
-Semiconductors are at the core of advancements in AI, electric vehicles, IoT, and 5G.
-In this presentation, I’ll outline the market dynamics, provide actionable investment strategies, and discuss key factors to consider before making investment decisions."
+"Let's begin by taking a look at global semiconductor industry revenue growth."

 "The semiconductor industry is growing rapidly.
-In 2022, it was worth $573 billion, and by 2030, it’s expected to reach $1 trillion, growing at 6.7% per year.
-Semiconductors are essential for AI, electric cars, IoT, and 5G technologies.
-In this presentation, I’ll explain how the market is evolving, share investment strategies, and highlight key points to consider before investing."
+In 2022, it was worth $573 billion, and by 2030, it’s expected to reach $1 trillion.
+It means that we can get a lot of money by investing this area."

+"That's all I want to say on this slide."

+"Let's now move to semiconductor applications today."

+"Semiconductors are essential for AI, electric cars, IoT, and 5G technologies.
+Let's take a look at these pie chart.
+As you can see, AI occupies 30% of the application followed by automotive occupied 25%.
+And consumer eleteronics with 20%, IoT with 15% and 5G communication system occupies 10%."

+"I've give you a brief overview of semiconductor industry."

+"That leds me to the next point, which is major players in this industry."

 ---

-## 2. Semiconductor Industry Overview
+## Major Players of Semiconductor Industry

-### Key Points:
+### Kyer Points:
-#### Market Dynamics:
-- **AI Chip Market**: Projected to grow from **$16 billion in 2022** to **$227 billion by 2032** (CAGR of 30.6%).
-- **Electric Vehicles (EVs)**: Semiconductor content per EV to rise from **$500 in 2020** to **$1,000 by 2030**.
-- **IoT Devices**: Estimated to reach **29 billion connected devices by 2030**.
-- **Capital Expenditure**: Projected global semiconductor capital spending to reach **$200 billion by 2024**.

-#### Major Players:
+1. **TSMC**
-- **TSMC**: Over **50% global foundry market share**.
+   - TSMC dominates over 50% of the global foundry market

+2. **NVIDIA**
-- **NVIDIA**: Dominates AI-related GPUs with **85% market share**.
+   - NVIDIA leads AI-releated GPUs with an 85% market share.
-- **Samsung Electronics**: Leader in **memory chips (40% DRAM/NAND market share)** and investing **$230 billion over 20 years**.
-- **ASML**: Sole producer of EUV lithography machines.
-- **Intel**: Leader in CPUs, expanding into foundries.

-### Graph:
-1. **AI Chip Market Growth (2022-2032)**:
-   - Data: 2022: $16B, 2026: $80B, 2030: $150B, 2032: $227B.
-   - Graph Type: **Bar Chart**.

-2. **Semiconductor Content in EVs (2020 vs. 2030)**:
-   - Data: 2020: $500, 2030: $1,000.
-   - Graph Type: **Comparison Bar Chart**.

-3. **Connected IoT Devices (2020-2030)**:
-   - Data: 2020: 9.7B, 2025: 20B, 2030: 29B.
-   - Graph Type: **Line Chart**.
+3. **Samsung**
+   - Samsung holds a 40% market share in memory chips.

 ### Script:
-"Let’s look at the industry.
-The AI chip market is growing fast, from $16 billion in 2022 to $227 billion by 2032.
-That’s a yearly growth of over 30%.
-Electric cars are also driving demand.
-Each car will need $1,000 worth of chips by 2030.
-The number of IoT devices will reach 29 billion by 2030.
-Big companies like TSMC, NVIDIA, Samsung, ASML, and Intel are leading this growth.
-TSMC makes over half of the world’s chips, and NVIDIA owns 85% of the AI GPU market."

----

-## 3. Key Factors to Consider Before Investing
+"On this slide, we see three main companies in the semiconductor industry.
+First is TSMC, which holds a huge 50% of the market.
+TSMC is the world’s largest chip manufacturer, producing advanced semiconductors used in everything from smartphones to high-performance computers.

+Next, NVIDIA leads AI-related GPU with 85% market share.
+NVIDIA is known for its GPUs, which are critical for gaming, artificial intelligence, and deep learning.

+Lastly, Samsung has 40% of the market share in DRAM and NAND memory chips.

+These numbers show how a few companies control most of the market, influencing prices, technology, and the industry’s direction.

+Next, we’ll dive into the semiconductor supply chain."

+## Supply Chain in Semiconductor Industry

 ### Key Points:
-1. **Supply Chain Dynamics**:
+1. **Fab-less Companies**:
-   - Fabless Companies: NVIDIA, Qualcomm, AMD.
+   - NVIDIA, Qualcomm, AMD, ARM, Apple.
-   - Foundries: TSMC, Samsung.
-   - Equipment Makers: ASML, Applied Materials.
-2. **Financial Metrics**:
+2. **Foundry Companies**:
-   - NVIDIA’s revenue surged by **84% YoY in Q3 2023**.
-   - TSMC reported **52% gross margin in 2023**.
-3. **Market Position**:
-   - TSMC leads with 3nm technology.
+   - TSMC
-   - Samsung excels in memory chip production.
+   - Samsung
+   - Intel
+3. **Equipment Makers**:
+   - ASML
+   - Applied Materials
-4. **Risks**:
+4. **EDA Tool Makers**:
-   - Cyclicality, geopolitical tensions, and competition.

-### Graph:
-1. **Revenue Growth of Major Companies (2020-2023)**:
-   - Data: NVIDIA: $10B → $26B, TSMC: $45B → $70B.
-   - Graph Type: **Bar Chart**.

-2. **Market Share Distribution in Foundry Industry (2023)**:
-   - Data: TSMC: 50%, Samsung: 14%, Others: 36%.
-   - Graph Type: **Pie Chart**.
+   - Synopsys
+   - Cadence
+   - Siemens

 ### Script:
-"Before investing, it’s important to understand the semiconductor supply chain.
-Fabless companies like NVIDIA focus on designing chips, while foundries like TSMC and Samsung handle manufacturing.
-Equipment makers like ASML provide the machines needed for production.
-Another key part of the supply chain is EDA (Electronic Design Automation) tool makers, such as Synopsys, Cadence, and Mentor Graphics.
-These companies create the software used to design and verify advanced chips.
+"The semiconductor industry relies on four main types of companies working together.
+Fabless companies like NVIDIA, Qualcomm, Apple, ARM, and AMD focus on designing chips but outsource manufacturing to save costs and innovate faster.
+Foundries such as TSMC, Samsung, and Intel handle production, using advanced technology to create smaller, faster, and more powerful chips.
+Equipment makers like ASML and Applied Materials provide the machinery needed for manufacturing, driving efficiency and supporting growing demand.
+Finally, EDA tool makers like Synopsys, Cadence, and Siemens supply the software tools use to design complex chips quickly and effectively.
+Together, these players form a dynamic ecosystem that powers the semiconductor industry."

-Financial performance is also a key factor.
-For example, NVIDIA saw an 84% increase in revenue in Q3 2023, and TSMC achieved a 52% gross margin.
-It’s also important to consider market position—TSMC is leading in 3nm technology, while Samsung is strong in memory chips.
-Lastly, don’t forget to account for risks, like industry cycles and geopolitical tensions, when making your decisions."
+"I've covered supply chain of semiconductor industry.
+Understanding supply chain is one of the most important for better investment."

+"Finally, let me now turn to strategies for inversting in semiconductor industry."

 ---

-## 4. Investment Strategies
+## Investment Strategies

 ### Key Points:
 1. **Direct Stock Investment**: